sasabosnic/rgz/ref/mk.md

 # Marina says...

-<p class="quote">&#8220;When you adore minimalism and strive for
+<p class="f3 lh-title ni">&#8220;When you adore minimalism and
-perfection, and then you suddenly find a mentor who is a minimalist and a perfectionist, you appear to be in a fairytail where a wise and kind wizard leads you by the hand, showing you a secret path you've been looking for all the time.</p>
+strive for perfection, and then you suddenly find a mentor who is a minimalist and a perfectionist, you appear to be in a fairytail where a wise and kind wizard leads you by the hand, showing you a secret path you've been looking for all the time.</p>

 Roman is that wizard.
 Another guy in his shoes&mdash;being that skilled and experienced&mdash;might have turned up his nose at